snowAvocado/RESP/README.md

 RESP is binary-safe and uses prefixed length to transfer bulk data so it does not require processing bulk data transferred from one process to another.

-the current RESP implementation can be used in a golang Redis client.

 # RESP protocol description
 RESP is essentially a serialization protocol that supports several data types.
 In RESP, the first byte of data determines its type.